Search

 One of the most significant benefits of GD&T is that it describes the design intent rather than the resulting geometry.
 Similar to a formula or vector, it is not the actual object—but rather, a representation of it.

-When used correctly, GD&T allows statistical process control (SPC), which helps to reduce assembly failures and the means needed for quality control.
+When used correctly, GD&T allows statistical process control, which helps to reduce assembly failures and the means needed for quality control.
 This saves organizations substantial resources.
 Thanks to GD&T, multiple departments can work simultaneously, as they have a shared language and vision for what they want to create.

 GD&T Training

-So how does one learn to utilize geometric dimensioning and tolerancing in a CNC environment?
+So how does one learn to use geometric dimensioning and tolerancing in a CNC environment?

 As mentioned previously, GD&T is very complex.
-This means that it often requires the completion of a formal training program, like UTI’s CNC Machining Technology program, to learn.
+This means that it often requires the completion of a formal training program, like Universal Technical Institute’s CNC Machining Technology program, to learn.2,85

 Created in conjunction with Roush Yates, a leading brand in the performance industry, this 36-week program will teach you everything from reading blueprints and interpreting geometric dimensioning and tolerancing to the programming, setup and operation of CNC lathes and mills.
-UTI’s CNC program covers GD&T extensively in Course 130.
+UTI’s CNC program covers GD&T extensively in the CNC Basics course.

-Throughout your training, you’ll have the chance to work with some of the same tools and technology used by machinists in the field today.
-This program combines classroom learning with hands-on application in order to prepare you for a successful career in the field.1
+Throughout your training, you’ll have the chance to train with some of the same tools and technology used by machinists in the field today.
+This program combines classroom learning with hands-on application to prepare graduates to pursue a career in the field.

-The CNC program is offered at the NASCAR Technical Institute campus in Mooresville, North Carolina.
-For students who need to relocate to complete their training, UTI offers housing assistance to help them make living arrangements near campus.
-Scholarships and grants may also be available to help lower the cost of your education.10
+The CNC program is offered at UTI’s NASCAR Technical Institute campus in Mooresville, North Carolina.
+For students who need to relocate to complete their training, we offer housing assistance to help them find living arrangements near campus.
+Scholarships and grants may also be available to help eligible students lower the cost of their education.10

-UTI’s CNC Machinist Training program begins every six weeks, so you’re able to start training and prepare for your career sooner.
-To learn more, visit our CNC program page and request information to get in touch with an Admissions Representative today.
+UTI’s CNC Machining Technology training program begins frequently throughout the year, so you’re able to start training, dive deeper into geometric dimensioning and tolerancing, and prepare to pursue a career sooner!
+To learn more, visit our CNC program page to request information or call 1-800-834-7308 to get in touch with an Admissions Representative today.

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.